Lymphoma-IDIPHISA/Two-step-classifier/README.md

 1 indicates mutated or translocated gene in the sample and 0 indicates non-mutated or non-translocated gene.

 ## References
+- Pedrosa, L. et al. Proposal and validation of a method to classify genetic subtypes of diffuse large B cell lymphoma.
+Sci.
+Rep. 11, 1886 (2021)
 - Schmitz, R. et al. Genetics and Pathogenesis of Diffuse Large B-Cell Lymphoma.
 N. Engl.
 J. Med.
 378, 1396–1407 (2018).
 - Wright, G. W. et al. A Probabilistic Classification Tool for Genetic Subtypes of Diffuse Large B Cell Lymphoma with Therapeutic Implications. *Cancer Cell* 37, 551-568.e14 (2020).
 - Chapuy, B. et al. Molecular subtypes of diffuse large B cell lymphoma are associated with distinct pathogenic mechanisms and outcomes. *Nat.
 Med*.
 24, 679–690 (2018).